W427697/Discord-/README.md

 ### Development scripts

-Storybook is organized as a mono-repo using [Lerna](https://lerna.js.org/).
+Storybook is organized as a monorepo using [Lerna](https://lerna.js.org/).
 Useful scripts include:

 #### `yarn start`